joannawheeler/StaxReactCodeSamples/src/Tab/Tab.docs.md

 #### Functionality
 * It holds its children elements.
+* Because its useful state relies on ajax requests, it should render with a 'loading' indicator by default.

+#### Styling
-* It has a specific background color for the tab it belongs to.
+* It has a specific background color for the feature it belongs to.
+* It should take up about 90% of the page width (from whatever side its marker originated).
+* It should take up 100% of the page height (including a small vertial margin).

 ## `TabMarker`